 Running a troubleshoot is the quickest and easiest way to solve this problem.
 To run a device troubleshoot, go to setting and navigate to Update and Security – Troubleshoot.
 Select hardware and devices and click “Run Troubleshooter”.
 It takes only a few minutes to troubleshoot for errors.
 When completed the scan will give you a report if errors were found and will provide you with quick fixes.

-You can also run system file checker tool.
+You can also run the system file checker tool.
 This utility tool is a solution provider for diverse issues related to Microsoft Windows.
 Although file checker does not always solve all issues but it is worth the try when looking for a solution to a BSOD error.
 To run file checker open Command prompt as admin and search for “cmd”.
-Click the result and Run as an administrator.
+Click the result and run as an administrator.

 Open the command prompt and type this key “sfc/scannow”.
 Press Enter.
 When the process is complete, a list of problems if found will be displayed with steps on how to resolve them.

-If the error was caused by a malware infection, an anti virus scan will reveal it.
+If the error was caused by a malware infection, an anti-virus scan will reveal it.
 You can download any third party anti-virus software to perform a quick scan.
-If a virus is detected, the anti virus will eliminate it so your device can function well again (It is important to make sure that your device is protected using an anti-virus software at all times?
+If a virus is detected, the anti-virus will eliminate it so your device can function well again (It is important to make sure that your device is protected using an anti-virus software at all times?